St George’s C of E School is proud to be part of the Black Pear Trust, a Multi Academy Trust based in Worcestershire.

-Our Local Governing Body plays an important role in supporting the Board of Trustees and providing key elements of local governance for schools.
+Our Local Governing Committee plays an important role in supporting the school and ensuring strong local governance.
+Their key responsibilities include:

 Governor Declarations of Interest 2023-24